Pentestas / help

 Common questions

 Does it find 0-days?
 Sometimes.
-Pentestas doesn't ship with CVE-specific signatures β€” it runs behaviour-based tests.
+Pentestas doesn't ship with CVE-specific signatures — it runs behaviour-based tests.
 If your app has a novel auth bypass that matches the BFLA model, it gets caught.

 Will it break production?
-By default, destructive verbs (DELETE requests, state-changing mutations) are annotated-but-not-executed β€” the tool reports "this endpoint looks like it accepts arbitrary user IDs but we didn't delete anything to confirm".
-Pro+ supports a --active-verify mode that confirms with destructive probes against test data only.
+By default, destructive verbs (DELETE requests, state-changing mutations) are annotated-but-not-executed — the tool reports "this endpoint looks like it accepts arbitrary user IDs but we didn't delete anything to confirm".
+Stick to the Gentle preset for production targets to keep request volume low.

 Does it support WAFs?
 Yes.
 The scanner adapts: detects WAF fingerprints (Cloudflare, Akamai, AWS WAF, Imperva, F5, Sucuri) and switches to a low-noise payload distribution tuned to slip past generic rules.